 Mount Kilimanjaro is the highest mountain in Africa.
 It culminates at almost 20,000 feet or 5,895m.
-When you look at all the preparation that’s needed and the costs, you may ask yourself ‘Is Kilimanjaro worth it?”.
+So when you look at all the necessary preparation and the costs, you may ask yourself, ‘Is Kilimanjaro worth it?”.

 Mount Kilimanjaro is not worth it for the landscapes.

-Don’t misunderstand me.
+Please don’t misunderstand me.
 I loved what we saw during the hike.
-The landscapes changed, we had a good connexion with our guides and great opportunities to learn more about Tanzania.
-But what I will remember the most are the challenges that we faced, and the life lessons I learnt on my way to the summit.
+The landscapes changed, and we had an excellent connexion with our guides and great opportunities to learn more about Tanzania.
+But what I will remember the most are the challenges we faced and the life lessons I learnt on my way to the summit.

 If you’re trying to tick something off the bucket list, it may not be the best reason to climb Kilimanjaro.

-Make sure you realise what climbing Kilimanjaro means before you decide if the adventure is worth it for you.
+Make sure you realise what climbing Kilimanjaro means before deciding if the adventure is worth it.
 It’s about walking a lot.
 It’s about putting yourself at risk.
-It’s often about suffering and pushing your limits mentally and physically, and sometimes painfully.
-If you’re only interested in reaching the top and not on the journey that will get you there, you may face even more challenges.
+It’s often about suffering and pushing your limits mentally, physically, and sometimes painfully.
+But, on the other hand, if you’re only interested in reaching the top and not on the journey that will get you there, you may face even more challenges.

 Mount Kilimanjaro is not worth it if you cannot afford the right operators.

-Mount Kilimanjaro is not an adventure that you can do at a reduced price.
-Many people are involved in your success, and mostly your guide and your porters.
-When you try to reduce your costs for climbing Mount Kilimanjaro, you likely reduce your chances to have a beautiful adventure and reach the summit.
+Mount Kilimanjaro is not an adventure you can do at a reduced price.
+Many people are involved in your success, mostly your guide and porters.
+When you try to lower your costs for climbing Mount Kilimanjaro, you likely reduce your chances of having a beautiful adventure and reaching the summit.